isabellazy/Programming2_FinalProject/USAGE.md

 ## Run against one database

-Now we will use the 16S ribosomal RNA database downloaded from NCBI.
-We will run the analysis manually and use the unknown 16S query as a test case.es
+We will use the 16S ribosomal RNA database downloaded from NCBI.
+We will run the analysis manually and use the unknown 16S query as a test case.

 ```bash
 python3 main.py --run_blast --db_name 16S_ribosomal_RNA --query_file queries/16S_Unknown.fasta